symfony/symfony-docs/reference/constraints/DateTime.rst

 .. versionadded:: 3.1
     The ``format`` option was introduced in Symfony 3.1.

 This option allows to validate a custom date format.
-See `DateTime::createFromFormat <date_create_from_format>`_ for formatting options.
+See :phpmethod:`DateTime::createFromFormat` for formatting options.

 message
 ~~~~~~~